 Instructions

-- Bring the sugar and water to a simmer in a small pot.
-Add the rosemary.
-Stir to dissolve the sugar and use your spoon to bruise up the rosemary to help release its flavor.
-When the sugar is dissolved, turn off the heat and all to cool.
-Remove the rosemary before using.
-Makes about 1 cup of syrup, which can be stored in the fridge for several weeks.
+- In a small saucepan, bring the sugar and water to a simmer with the rosemary over medium heat.
+Stir to dissolve the sugar, and use your spoon to bruise up the rosemary to help release its flavor.
+Lower the heat and simmer for about 10 minutes, then turn off the heat and allow to cool.
+Remove the rosemary sprigs and store the syrup in a jar in the fridge for up to a month.

 - Fill a cocktail shaker halfway with ice.
-Add the gin, pomegranate juice, Cointreau, and rosemary simple.
-Shake for 30 seconds then strain into a martini or coupe glass.
-Add in a few pomegranate arils and garnish with a sprig of rosemary.
+Add the gin, pomegranate juice, Triple Sec, and rosemary simple syrup.
+Shake for 15 seconds, then strain into a glass.
+Top off with fresh ice, add in a few pomegranate arils, if desired, and garnish the drink with a sprig of rosemary.

 - Prep Time: 5 minutes